eigmax/Ziren/docs/src/introducation/overview.md

 # Overview

-zkMIPS is an open-source, simple, stable, and universal zero-knowledge virtual machine on MIPS32r2 instruction set architecture(ISA).
+[zkMIPS](https://github.com/zkMIPS/zkMIPS) is an open-source, simple, stable, and universal zero-knowledge virtual machine on MIPS32r2 instruction set architecture(ISA).

 zkMIPS is the industry's first zero-knowledge proof virtual machine supporting the MIPS instruction set, developed by the ZKM team, enabling zero-knowledge proof generation for general-purpose computation. zkMIPS is fully open-source and comes equipped with a comprehensive developer toolkit and an efficient proof network.
 The Entangled Rollup protocol, built on zkMIPS, is a native asset cross-chain circulation protocol, with typical application cases including Metis Hybrid Rollup and GOAT Network.

 ## Architectural Workflow

 The workflow of zkMIPS is as follows:
-- Frontend Compilation:
+- Frontend Compilation

   Source code (Rust) → MIPS assembly → Optimized MIPS instructions for algebraic representation.
-- Constrained Execution:
+- Arithmetization

   Emulates MIPS instructions while generating execution traces with embedded constraints (ALU, memory consistency, range checks, etc.) and treating columns of execution traces as polynomials.
-- STARK Proof Generation:
+- STARK Proof Generation

   Compiles traces into Plonky3 AIR (Algebraic Intermediate Representation), and proves the constraints using the Fast Reed-Solomon Interactive Oracle Proof of Proximity (FRI) technique.
-- STARK Compression and STARK to SNARK:
+- STARK Compression and STARK-to-SNARK Proof Recursion

   To produce a constant-size proof, zkMIPS supports first generating a recursive argument to compress STARK proofs and then wrapping the compressed proof into a SNARK proof for efficient on-chain verification.
-- Verification:
+- Verification

-  On-chain verification of the SNARK proof.
+  For SNARK proof, it's available to do on-chain verification.
+And for the STARK proof, it's can used to verify on any verification layer for a faster optimistic finalization.

 ## Core Innovations